 - Use the latest guidance technology to dispatch teams with the right material and skill to repair and monitor progress

 - Use standards, indicators and targets to assess our performance and help drive improvements.

 We have several ways to inform, consult and hear back from the public:

-- Real-time information on roadworks and other highway related activities, including live feeds to Roadworks.org, progress updates on social media via Twitter @Ringway_MK and web-based background papers, planned road closures and diversions, repair programmes, blogs, customer reporting and on-going works on the Milton Keynes transport and highways hub
+- Real-time information on roadworks and other highway related activities, including live feeds to one.network, progress updates on social media via Twitter @Ringway_MK and web-based background papers, planned road closures and diversions, repair programmes, blogs, customer reporting and on-going works on the Milton Keynes Highways and Transport Hub

 - Customer satisfaction reporting collected from web-based surveys and interviews, such as the NHT MORI poll survey enabling us to identify areas for improvement and benchmark ourselves against other councils NHT 2017 survey.